-- Does the proposal discuss how the proposed software will fill a recognized need and advance research capability within a significant area (or areas) of science and engineering? - Does the proposal provide a project plan and timeline, including a proof-of-concept demonstration of any key software element and the steps necessary presented to take the software from prototype to dissemination into the community as reusable software resources? - · Are tangible metrics described to measure the success of any software that may be developed? - Does the software engineering and development plan include and/or enable the integration of relevant research activities to ensure the software is responsive to new computing developments? - To what extent are issues of sustainability, manageability, usability, composability, and interoperability addressed and integrated into the proposed software? - Does the project plan include user interaction, a community-driven approach, and a timeline of new feature releases?
+- Does the proposal discuss how the proposed software will fill a recognized need and advance research capability within a significant area (or areas) of science and engineering? - Does the proposal provide a project plan and timeline, including a proof-of-concept demonstration of any key software element and the steps necessary presented to take the software from prototype to dissemination into the community as reusable software resources? - Does the proposal state and justify the software license to be used? - Are tangible metrics described to measure the success of any software that may be developed? - Does the software engineering and development plan include and/or enable the integration of relevant research activities to ensure the software is responsive to new computing developments? - To what extent are issues of sustainability, manageability, usability, composability, and interoperability addressed and integrated into the proposed software? - Does the project plan include user interaction, a community-driven approach, and a timeline of new feature releases?
 Does it plan to extend the work to additional user communities?